member87/cam-finder-rust/README.md

 **shodan**:
   - create account (https://account.shodan.io/)
-  - copy API Key from account overview and place in .ev
+  - copy API Key from account overview and place in .env

 Any items that appear in green have the default credentials and any that show in red do not.